BRAVO68WEB/rusty-alternatives/README.md

 - [slint](https://github.com/slint-ui/slint) - Slint is a declarative GUI toolkit to build native user interfaces for Rust, C++, or JavaScript apps.
 - [Bend](https://github.com/HigherOrderCO/Bend) - A massively parallel, high-level programming language
 - [relay](https://github.com/facebook/relay) - Relay is a JavaScript framework for building data-driven React applications.
-- [cube](https://github.com/cube-js/cube) - 📊  Cube — Universal semantic layer platform for AI, BI, spreadsheets, and embedded analytics
+- [cube](https://github.com/cube-js/cube) - 📊 Cube’s universal semantic layer platform is the next evolution of OLAP technology for AI, BI, spreadsheets, and embedded analytics
 - [leptos](https://github.com/leptos-rs/leptos) - Build fast web applications with Rust.
 - [biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 Biome offers formatter and linter, usable via CLI and LSP.
 - [spotify-tui](https://github.com/Rigellute/spotify-tui) - Spotify for the terminal written in Rust 🚀
 - [candle](https://github.com/huggingface/candle) - Minimalist ML framework for Rust
 - [diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.
+- [neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
+We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.
 - [universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.
-- [neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
-We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.
 - [ruffle](https://github.com/ruffle-rs/ruffle) - A Flash Player emulator written in Rust
 - [pyxel](https://github.com/kitao/pyxel) - A retro game engine for Python
 - [wasmtime](https://github.com/bytecodealliance/wasmtime) - A lightweight WebAssembly runtime that is fast, secure, and standards-compliant